Table of Contents

 What Are Non-Liquid Assets?

-On the other hand, non-liquid assets can be more difficult to convert into cash or cash value, and may come with a significant loss in value.
+Non-liquid assets can be difficult to convert into cash or cash value, and can come with a significant loss in value.
 For instance, real estate is never liquid.
-You might have significant equity in your home, but using that equity to pay for, say, the costs associated with a sudden health emergency may be challenging.
+You might have significant equity in your home, but using that equity to pay for the costs associated with a sudden health emergency may be challenging.
 One option is to sell your home, but that may be an outsized effort that could take several months, not to mention the transaction fees and the need to move.
 You could also apply for a second mortgage, which involves its own set of complications and fees (for example, you'd need a willing lender and would add a lien on your home).

 Although non-liquid assets are hard to convert, you can sometimes accelerate the process.
 For example, you could offer to sell non-liquid assets at "fire-sale" pricing (well below their market values).
 This may lead to a loss but if the asset has gone up in value, the price you sell it for could be more than what you invested.